Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Simulation study

 \section{Simulation study}

-In this section the Hug and Hop MCMC sampler is compared to various other MCMC algorithms on a range of target distributions in $d = 25$ dimensions.
-We consider six classes of Model: (i) A multivariate Gaussian distribution with diagonal co-variance matrix; (ii) a product of a logistic density and a weak, regularising Gaussian density $\pi_{\mathsf{LG}}(x; 0, 5, \underline{\sigma})$, as defined in \eqref{eqn.lga}; (iii) a product of a quartic and a weakly regularising Gaussian:
+We now compare the Hug and Hop sampler to various other algorithms on a range of target distributions in $d = 25$ dimensions.
+We consider six classes of Model: (i) A Gaussian distribution with a diagonal co-variance matrix; (ii) a product of a logistic density and a weak, regularising Gaussian density $\pi_{\mathsf{LG}}(x; 5, \underline{\sigma})$, as defined in \eqref{eqn.lga}; (iii) a product of a ``quartic'' and a weakly regularising Gaussian:

 with $a=3$.
 Models (iv) - (vi) are more exotic, each consists of a $d=25$ dimensional target with dimensions $1$ and $2$ independent of dimensions $3,\dots,d$, which themselves are independent, centred Gaussians.
-The first two dimensions are: (iv) the Banana target of \citep{sejdinovic2014kamh} with banancity $b=\sqrt{2}/2$ , (v) a bimodal mixture of bivariate Gaussians with separation $\lambda = 3$ or (vi) the Plus-Prism: a mixture of two bi-variate Gaussians forming a ``+''-shaped target.
-The precise forms for the log-target, gradient and Hessian for these models can be found in Appendix~\ref{app:example-targ-calc}.
-For each target, we consider two types of scaling across the components: (U) Unit scales, where the scale parameter of each component is $1$, and (L) Linear, where the scale parameter for component $i$ is $d-i$.
-This yields $11$ targets, since the PlusPrism with unit scales is identical to the standard Gaussian.
+The first two dimensions are: (iv) the Banana target of \citep{sejdinovic2014kamh} with bananacity $\lambda=0.95$, (v) a well-separated bimodal mixture of Gaussians and (vi) the Plus-Prism: a mixture of two Gaussians forming a ``+''-shaped target.
+Further details of these targets can be found in Appendix~\ref{app:example-targ-calc}.

+For each target, we consider two types of scaling across the components: Isotropic scales, where the scale parameter of each component is $1$, and Linear scales, where the scale parameter for component $i$ is $1 + 24 \times (d-i)/(d-1)$.
+This yields $12$ targets.

-The following MCMC algorithms were compared: the random walk Metropolis (RWM); the RWM with Hessian-based proposal variance \cite[e.g.][]{sejdinovic2014kamh}; the Metropolis-adjusted Langevin algorithm (MALA) \cite[]{Besag1994,Roberts1998}; simplified manifold MALA \cite[SMMALA,][]{girolami2011riemann}; HMC \citep[e.g.][]{Neal2011}; Hug and Hop; Hug and Hop, both using Hessian information.
+The following MCMC algorithms were compared: the random walk Metropolis (RWM), both vanilla and with Hessian-based proposal variance \citep[e.g.][]{sejdinovic2014kamh}; the Metropolis-adjusted Langevin algorithm (MALA) \citep[]{Besag1994,Roberts1998}; simplified manifold MALA \citep[SMMALA,][]{girolami2011riemann}, which is MALA with position-dependent preconditioning; Hamiltonian Monte Carlo; Hug and Hop; Hug and Hop with both proposals using local Hessian information.